MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/use-visual-studio-with-codespaces.md

 * IntelliSense* - not all filters are available.
 Completion for unimported types and intellisense in watch window not yet available.
 * Code navigation* - Most commands supported, specifically Go To Base and Find in files with path specification not yet supported.
 * Quick Info* - colorization in quick info is not supported.
-* HTML, CSS, razor editors* - Diagnostics, intellisense completion, quick info, smart indent.
+* HTML, CSS, Razor editors* - Diagnostics, intellisense completion, quick info, smart indent.
 Currently no support for semantic colorization, navigation commands, etc.
 * JavaScript editor* - Script blocks (for example, JavaScript content in HTML files, CSHTML files, and similar) and semantic highlighting are not yet supported.
 Known issues with lightbulb features and linting.
 * CodeLens
 * Code snippets